A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: A branch-and-cut algorithm

-The exponential number of constraints needed for enforcing connectivity are like the sub-tour elimination constraints of the traveling salesperson problem.
+The exponential number of constraints required to enforce connectivity is similar to the sub-tour elimination constraints of the traveling salesperson problem.
 To tackle this challenge, we employ three strategies.
 (1) We propose a family of valid inequalities added in advance.
 (2) To avoid slowing down the LP relaxations, we limit the number of these inequalities by only considering $(m, n) = (i, j)$ instead of all $(m, n) \in \invdrivesetcut{i}{j}{\twowaypartitioncomp{pq}}$.
 (3) The model with these limited valid inequalities typically produces disconnected layouts, but the number of driving-field components is usually small.
-We propose a simple and effective procedure for generating feasibility cuts that reject such invalid integer solutions and iteratively add them to the branch-and-cut scheme when a violation is found.
-For the constraints added upfront, we describe a simple family of connectivity cut constraints, which we call \textit{bidirectional hop inequalities}.
+We propose a simple and effective procedure for generating feasibility cuts that reject such invalid integer solutions and iteratively add them to a branch-and-cut scheme when a violation is found.
+For the constraints added upfront, we describe a simple family of connectivity cut constraints, which we refer to as \textit{bidirectional hop inequalities}.
 These are added to the model as regular or lazy constraints and provide adequate restrictions to obtain reasonable upper bounds.
-We will use the example layout from the previous section to illustrate these methods but with the R2 resolution.
+We will use the example layout from the previous section to illustrate these methods, but with the R2 resolution.